monikastrah/431-2020/labs/lab02/lab02.md

     Just save the plain text file that you’ll see at that link to your computer with the appropriate .Rmd extension.

-## The Data for Homework B
+## The Data for Lab 02

-Homework B uses data from the `midwest` data set, which is part of the `ggplot2` package (which is part of the `tidyverse`) so by loading the `tidyverse` package, we will have direct access to the `midwest` data by typing `midwest`.
+Lab 02 uses data from the `midwest` data set, which is part of the `ggplot2` package (which is part of the `tidyverse`) so by loading the `tidyverse` package, we will have direct access to the `midwest` data by typing `midwest`.
 The `midwest` data describe demographic information for 437 counties in the midwestern United States.
 You might use `?midwest` to obtain a little bit of additional information about these data, and/or use `View(midwest)` to get a look at a spreadsheet-style view of the data.
-We will focus on just four variables in Homework B taken from this data set:
+We will focus on just four variables in Lab 02 taken from this data set:

   - `county` = the name of the county
   - `state` = the name of the state (each county is contained in a